-TCW241 is suitable for environmental monitoring and local control of an electrical and non-electrical parameter, industrial and building automation, data acquisition systems, general remote control, and monitoring.
+TCW220 is suitable for industrial automation, data acquisition systems, environmental monitoring and local control of an electrical and non-electrical parameter, building automation etc.

-It works very well as a standalone device that can be controlled using a web browser or as a part of small and medium industrial control systems for SCADA (supervisory control and data acquisition).
+It works very well as a standalone device that can be controlled using a web browser or as a part of small to large industrial control systems for SCADA (supervisory control and data acquisition).